 One trial is investigating the safety and efficacy of a new device to treat low to intermediate risk prostate lesions.
 This trial is taking place at several sites in the US, including in California, Florida, Massachusetts, Michigan, Minnesota, New York, and Virginia.
 Click here for more trial information and contact information for each site.

 While the FUS Foundation attempts to keep the list of sites complete, since approval, there have been many purchases of the FUS systems.
-For the latest information on availability, we recommend contacting the manufacturers.
-Their websites are EDAP (www.edap-tms.com) and Sonacare Medical (sonacaremedical.com).
+For the latest information on availability, we recommend contacting the manufacturers - EDAP and SonaCare Medical.

 Regulatory Approval and Reimbursement